Multidimensional SDEs with singular drift and universal construction of the polymer measure with white noise potential: Construction of the Polymer Measure

-\section{Construction of the polymer measure}
+\section{Construction of the Polymer Measure}

-In this section we will construct the so called polymer measure in dimension $d=2,3$ and show how to exploit the techniques developed so far to prove Theorem~\ref{th:polymer}.
+In this section we will construct the so called polymer measure in dimension $d=2,3$ and show how to exploit the techniques developed so far to prove Theorem~\ref{t:ConstrPol}.
 More concretely, our purpose is to make sense of

-where $\mathbb W$ is the Wiener measure on $C([0,T],\R^d)$, $d=2,3$, $\xi$ a spatial white noise on the d-dimensional torus $\mathbb T^d$ independent of $\mathbb W$, and $C$ is an infinite renormalization constant.
-As it is written~\eqref{eq:polymer} is only formal since we are exponentiating the integral in time of a white noise, which is a distribution, over a Brownian path and dividing then by an infinite constant, all operations that require to be given a meaning to.
+where $\mathbb W$ is the Wiener measure on $C([0,T],\R^d)$, $d=2,3$, $\xi$ a spatial white noise on the $d$-dimensional torus $\mathbb T^d$ independent of $\mathbb W$, and $Z_0$ is an infinite renormalization constant.
+Let us recall that the periodic space Gaussian white noise is a centered Gaussian random field which formally satisfies

+for any two points $x,\,y\in\TT^d$, where, again, $\TT^d$ is the $d$-dimensional torus and $d=2$ or $3$.
+As the covariance function in~\eqref{e:WN} suggests, the white noise is too singular for~\eqref{eq:polymer} to make sense.
+In order to have an expression that we can manipulate, we consider a mollified version of the noise, defined by